spotify/dh-virtualenv/doc/tutorial.rst

 This tutorial will guide you through setting up your first project using *dh-virtualenv*.
-Having some knowledge on how Debian packages work might help, but it is not a mandatory requirement.
+Having some knowledge on how Debian packages work might help, but it is not a mandatory requirement when working on simple projects.

 You also need some basic build tools, so you should install these packages: